MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

       <p>
         {" "}
         🦊 <a target="_blank" href={`https://metamask.io/download.html`}>
-          You must install MetaMask, a virtual Ethereum wallet, in your browser.
+          You must install MetaMask, a virtual Nephele wallet, in your browser.
         </a>
       </p>
     )